build-on-aws/content/posts/pack-the-old-deploy-as-gold/index.md

 date: 2022-08-15
 ---

-Quick guide on how to create a container image with your old Java EE Application Server.
+How to Create a Container Image With Your Old Java EE Application Server

 <p align="center"><img src="images/duke-love.png" alt="Java Duke making a heart with his hands"/></p>

-Java EE still in production and will be there for much more time, and I know many companies that run Java EE applications using Apache Tomcat and Jboss and when they consider migrating to AWS most of them consider Amazon EC2 as first choice and more similar to running in your own infrastructure, kind of classical lift and shift approach!
-But with the containers' generation we have much more options to pack the old Java EE application and deploy as gold containerized app and that's what we are going to show step-by-step how to do it.
+Java EE is still in production and will likely remain there for a while.
+I know many companies that run Java EE applications using Apache Tomcat and Jboss, and when they consider migrating to AWS, most of them consider Amazon EC2 first; it's similar to running in your own infrastructure -- kind of a classical lift and shift approach.
+But thanks to containerization, we have more ways to pack the old Java EE application and deploy as gold containerized apps.

-For this tutorial I choose JBoss 4.2.3 as example, but you can replace it by your choice of Java EE application server very easily and in the end of this tutorial you will have a simple Java EE application built with Docker and running with a public URL.
+For this tutorial I chose JBoss 4.2.3 as an example, but you can replace it with your choice of Java EE application servers very easily.
+At the end of this tutorial, you will have a simple Java EE application built with Docker and running with a public URL.

-That's the basic steps we need to do it:
+Here are the basic steps we need to do it:

 1. Download a copy of Jboss 4.2.3
-2. Install Docker
-3. Create a simple Java EE application (or use your existing one!)
+2. Create a simple Java EE application (or use your existing one!)
+3. Install Docker
 4. Create a Docker File
 5. Build and tag the docker image
 6. Create an Amazon Elastic Container Registry private repository
 7. Tag and push image to ECR
 8. Create an AWS App Runner service using ECR image URI
-9. Done!

-Let's build it!
+...
+And you'll be done.
+Now let's build it!

 ## 1. Download JBoss

-I used the version 4.2.3, but you can use any other with small changes or even another application server.
+I used the version 4.2.3, but you can use any other version -- or even another application server -- with small changes.

-[Here is the link to download Jboss 4.2.3](https://sourceforge.net/projects/jboss/files/JBoss/JBoss-4.2.3.GA/jboss-4.2.3.GA-jdk6.zip/download
+[You can download Jboss 4.2.3 here.](https://sourceforge.net/projects/jboss/files/JBoss/JBoss-4.2.3.GA/jboss-4.2.3.GA-jdk6.zip/download
 )

 Create a project directory and unzip Jboss there.